JuliaDynamics/Agents.jl/docs/src/tutorial.md

 In addition, it is straightforward to implement a fundamentally new type of space, see [Creating a new space type](@ref).

 The available spaces are listed in the [Available spaces](@ref) part of the API.
 An example of a space is [`OpenStreetMapSpace`](@ref).
-It is based on Open Street Map, where agents are confined to move along streets of the map, using real-world meter values for the length of each street.
+It is based on Open Street Map, where agents are confined to move along streets of the map, using real-world values for the length of each street.

 After deciding on the space, one simply initializes an instance of a space, e.g. with `grid = GridSpace((10, 10))` and passes that into [`AgentBasedModel`](@ref).
 See each individual space for all its possible arguments.